-I drastically changed my eating habits by eliminating processed meats, white sugar and fried foods.
+I drastically changed my eating habits by eliminating processed meats, white sugar, and fried foods.
 I began splitting meals when I went out to eat, adding a green smoothie for lunch or dinner, drinking 8 glasses of water each day and limiting my alcohol intake.
 In nine months, I lost almost 70 pounds.

-As I got stronger, I still wanted to have the weight lost surgery because I did not think I could lose the rest of the weight on my own.
+As I got stronger, I still wanted to have the weight loss surgery because I did not think I could lose the rest of the weight on my own.
 I had a stress test and it revealed that my heart had irregular rhythms.
 I kept working out!
 Then, tragedy came again.

 An upper and lower scope revealed that I had severe ulcers and parasites in my digestive system and stomach (probably from poorly prepared food).
 It’s a condition known as H-Pylori.
 So, I was no longer deemed a good candidate for bariatric surgery and had to go on rounds of antibiotics for a month.
 I couldn’t eat, I was extremely sick for over a month… resulting in weight loss of about 30 pounds.

 I was finally under 300 pounds.
-I was weak, but ready to work out again.
+I was weak but ready to work out again.
 I started using Herbalife shakes and supplements.
 It was a great support system for me since I couldn’t eat and was afraid to eat meat.
 I began by using the shakes for breakfast and lunch.
-I ate plenty of fresh fruit, salads, beans and nuts to replace the protein.
-I became an Herbalife sales consultant, and supervisor within a year.
+I ate plenty of fresh fruit, salads, beans, and nuts to replace the protein.
+I became an Herbalife sales consultant and supervisor within a year.

-I kicked my work out routine up to include bootcamp and personal training, along with walking and cardio classes.
+I kicked my work out routine up to include boot camp and personal training, along with walking and cardio classes.
 To stay motivated, I surrounded myself with like-minded friends and people who were also on their own “fitness journey”.
-Also, through exercise classes I have met a slew of accountability partners who keep me on track with my goals and challenge me to try new workouts and recipes.
+Also, I have met a slew of accountability partners through exercise classes who keep me on track with my goals and challenge me to try new workouts and recipes.